kistasi/fizzbuzz/README.md

 FizzBuzz
 ========

-I implemented the FizzBuzz game with 4 programming languages:
+The FizzBuzz game in some languages:

 * JavaSciprt (NodeJS)
 * PHP